skni-kod/Dodo-Lang/README.md

   - supports array indexing for both r- and l-values
   - supports braced list initialisation for arrays
   - has a relatively nicely working expected vs actual type based type checking
+  - supports (and even requires) constructors, destructors not yet implemented though
 - assembly generator - mostly done
   - basic x86-64 instructions have been defined and are being implemented
   - can output instruction with operands that are defined